Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/administrative/setup.md

 # /setup
 ## Information
-**This command sends you the information needed, when you want to set up Zoe on your Discord server.
-This is useful when setting up Zoe again on a server she was before.**
+**This command sends you the information needed, when you want to set Zoe up on your Discord server.
+This is useful when setting up Zoe again on a server it was before or after a reset.
+You get information about the standard channels and how to use them.**
 <br>

 ### Permissions needed: